 The Harvard On-Campus Experience

 Many courses can be taken online, but the degree requires a Harvard campus experience.
-You come to Cambridge for at least one of your courses—the capstone project course—which gives you access to faculty, campus resources, and the academic community.
+You come to Cambridge for at least one course—the capstone—which offers you in-person access to faculty, campus resources, and the academic community.

-Accelerated on-campus path: if you have limited flexibility, you can typically fulfill the requirement in one weekend (the capstone meets primarily online and includes a mandatory weekend at Harvard).
+Accelerated on-campus path: if you have limited flexibility, you can typically fulfill the requirement in one weekend.

 International Students Who Need a Student Visa